Introduction To Computer Network

 Types Of Computer Network

-After learning the introduction of a computer network and it’s process now we are going to learn the types of a computer network.
+After learning the introduction of a computer network and it’s process now we are going to learn the types of computer network.

 1. LAN (Local Area Network)